fkarg/fkarg.github.io/_posts/2021-04-14-rich-dad-poor-dad.md

 I liked the repetitiveness of certain ideas when he took a new perspective about the original idea.
 Sadly, this was not always the case.

-I encountered this [criticism][critic] sometime after having read the book.
+I [encountered this criticism][critic] sometime after having read the book.
 Looking back, I'm glad I didn't take most parts at face value.

-While I do have to thank this book much for my current enthusiasm and knowledge about finance (not directly, but at least indirectly), it's questionable to recommend it given the amount of [reasonable criticism][critic].
+While I do have to thank this book much for my current enthusiasm and knowledge about finance (not directly, but at least indirectly), it's questionable to recommend it given the amount and validity of the criticism.
 I'm glad I read it, but it's unlikely that I'll take another look into it.